Nature at its craziest: Trillions of cicadas about to emerge

 And then another.
 And another.
 And four more.

-In maybe a third of a square foot of dirt, the University of Maryland entomologists find at least seven cicadas -- a rate just shy of a million per acre.
+In maybe one-third of a square foot of dirt, the University of Maryland entomologists find at least seven cicadas — a rate just shy of a million per acre.
 A nearby yard yielded a rate closer to 1.5 million.

 And there's much more afoot.
 Trillions of the red-eyed black bugs are coming, scientists say.